AngeClementAkazan/Sequential-FeatureForestFlow/README.md

 <!-- For better understanding of this code, I have designed a simpler version on [Google Colab](https://drive.google.com/file/d/13JOngqBCCOZc0ixlmDmLcIRPPljHyfvv/view?usp=sharing) -->

 ## How to use this repository
  ### List of important hyperparameters

-* K_dpl: is the number of time we duplicate our data| Its default value is 100
+* K_dpl= 100 is the number of time we duplicate our data| Its default value is
 * mask_cat: is the mask for categorical data (list containing True for categorical and False for Continuous)
-* N: is the number of noise level we are dealing with, its default value is 50
+* N=50 is the number of noise level we are dealing with
+* cat_indexes=[], #Vector indicating which column is categorical/binary (the classes must be under the form [0,1,...,J]) if not, use label encoding before using your data.
- solver_type: takes two values: {Euler: for Euler solver or RG4: for Runge Kutta solver}
+* int_indexes=[], # vector which indicates which column is an integer (ordinal variables such as number of cats in a box) solver_type= "RG4" takes two values: {"Euler": for Euler solver or "Rg4": for Runge Kutta solver}
-* model_type: specifies whether we use the mixed model (HS3F regressor and classifier) or regressor only CS3F.
+* model_type= 'HS3F'; specifies whether we use the mixed model (HS3F regressor and classifier) or regressor only CS3F.
-* n_batch: is the number of mini batch| default value is 0| If >0 use the data iterator with the specified number of batches
+* n_batch= 0 is the number of mini batch| default value is 0| If >0 use the data iterator with the specified number of batches
-* n_jobs: specifies the number jobs you wish to exucute with your computing cores (-1 uses everything possible)
+* n_jobs= -1, specifies the number jobs you wish to exucute with your computing cores (-1 uses everything possible)
-* one_hot_encoding=False: Determine whether or not we will use one hot encoding (takes argument True or False)| But this is not necessary.
+* one_hot_encoding= False: Determine whether or not we will use one hot encoding (takes argument True or False)| but changing this is not necessary.
+* seed= 0 # random seed value
+* max_depth= 7 # max depth of the tree; recommended to leave at default
+* n_estimators= 100 # number of trees per XGBoost model; recommended to leave at default
 * arg1 and arg2 are respectively, the remaining hyperparameter for tunning the regressor and the classifier ( We did not consider all the argument for our Xgboost regressor and classifier, ythe user will define them personnally if needed)